 - Get Updates and Information

-TCEQ is currently accepting applications through November 21, 2014.
+TCEQ is accepting applications through December 2, 2015.

 - Request for Grant Applications for School Bus Retrofits (PDF) Outlines the program eligibility, application process, and terms and conditions.

-- This Addendum is issued to include the Federal Conditions and Forms to the Request for Grant Application.
+- Addendum #1 Issued to provide clarification to the Request for Grant Application.